 Modern Iban Longhouses

 There are several of theselonghouses in Sarawak that offer homestays or operate as small guest houses or hotels.
 Some can be found on the usual booking sites.

 You could take a look at Asal Longhouse ( which has great reviews and is in Bario Sarawak) or Niah Cave Long House in Batu Niah Sarawak.

-It’s also possible to visit Iban longhouses from here, if you’d rather base yourselves in Miri rather than Kuching.
+It’s also possible to visit Iban longhouses from Miri, if you’d rather base yourselves in Miri rather than Kuching.
 Miri is approximately 12 hours by road from Kuching, we’ve been, we recommend Kuching.